LaunchGemini/AI-Research-Toolkit/README.md

 # AI-Research-Toolkit

-A curated list of vital resources about artificial intelligence, spanning va
+A curated list of vital resources about artificial intelligence, spanning various